HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 Only used if Snow-DA is switched on by setting `CLM:update_snow`.
 Only CLM5.0/eCLM.

--  0 (Default): No repartitioning.
+-  0: No repartitioning.
 Not recommended if Snow-DA is used, when state vector consists of diagnostic variables.

 -  1: Repartitioning routine in DA-interface: